-- The negative correlation between female schooling and fertility is strong but not the same across countries; it varies at different levels of women's education and stages of a country's development. - Each factor affecting fertility works in certain settings, but the relative importance of each one is unknown. - Parents' ability to generate wealth may be transferred to their children through investment in children's human capital. - It is unclear whether education increases women's access to new information or their ability to adopt new birth control technology.
+- The negative correlation between female schooling and fertility is strong, but it varies at different levels of women's education and stages of a country's development. - With paid childcare or cooperative husbands, educated women may want to work more and have more children than uneducated women. - Parents' ability to generate wealth may be transferred to their children through investment in children's human capital. - It is unclear whether education increases women's access to new information or their ability to adopt new birth control technology.